+Now that we know what type of discount we can receive as a household, and whether or not we qualify, the next question is usually how you apply.
 There are two steps to applying.
 The first is to submit an application.
 You can do this in several different ways.
-You can go online to affordable connectivity gov and submit an online application.
-That is one of the ways we would encourage you to apply.
+You can go online to affordableconnectivity.gov and submit an online application.
+Of course, that is one of the ways we would encourage you to apply.
 However, if you do not have access to broadband or the ability to apply online, you can also print out an application or mail in the application.
-Be sure that whenever you submit an application, whether online or mailing it, make sure you put in as much information that is being asked of you.
-That will help the program and help your application get processed a lot faster.
+But make sure that, whenever you submit an application, whether online or you're mailing it, make sure you put in as much information that is being asked of you.
+That will help the program and help your application be processed a lot faster.
 Once you get your approvals added, if you receive an approval status, then you have to connect with a participating provider.
-That means that you have to access that list of providers offering the ACP.
-Once you select one of them, contact them.
+That means that you have to access that list of providers offering the ACP, and you have to select one of them, contact them.
 Even if it is a participating provider, you are already receiving service through, you have to contact the provider and say I have been approved for the ACP benefit.
 I would like to start receiving those discounts on my monthly bill.
 Your provider will have instructions for you to follow after that.
+That is the affordable connectivity program.

+As you can imagine, all of the eligible households that this can help in the country requires a lot of outreach.
 If you, or someone you know, is interested in more information about the ACP, we do have to request a speaker.
-You can contact us again and ask us for a general overview of the ACP.
+You can definitely contact us again and ask us for a general overview of the ACP, much like what I am giving you now.
 You can ask for a train the trainer for tips on how to navigate the application process.
 Or if you would like to host enrollment events, we would like to support you with that as well.
 If you want updates on what is going on with the FCC or any resources that may become available in the future, you will go to outreach at fcc.gov.